SusCasasola/SusCasasola/README.md

 I am a Frontend Engineer from Mexico City 🇲🇽 living in Berlin 🇩🇪.

-## 🤓 What I work with
+## 🤓 My interests
-- CSS & HTML
+- CSS
 - Javascript
+- Design Systems
+- Animations
-- Typescript
+- UI/UX design
-- React JS, React Native, Next JS
-- Vue JS
+- Accessibility

 ## 📍 Where you can find me
 - [Linkedin](https://www.linkedin.com/in/suscasasola/)